-Bibliography of Articles Pertaining to Early Modern Digital Bibliography and Scholarship
+Bibliography of Articles and Books Pertaining to Early Modern Digital Bibliography and Scholarship

 There are a number of excellent articles on digital bibliography and scholarship, some of them online.
 Below is a preliminary list of items.
 As additional entries are received, they will be entered in the bibliography.
 Many of these articles are discussed within this blog.

 Andrew Abbott, Digital Paper: A Manual for Research and Writing with Library and Internet Materials.
 Chicago: University of Chicago Press, 2014.

 Robin C. Alston, “The History of ESTC,” The Age of Johnson: A Scholarly Annual 15 (2004), 269-329. http://www.r-alston.co.uk/review.htm.

 Hugh Amory, “Pseudodoxia Bibliographica, or When is a Book Not a Book?
 When It’s a Record” In The Scholar & the Database: Papers Presented on 4 November 1999 at the CERL Conference Hosted by the Royal Library, Brussels, ed.
 Lotta Hellinga, 2 (2001), 1-14.

 Mark Armstrong, Collection Sales: Good or Bad for Journals?
 (April 2008)

 Mark Aronson, reply to Robert Darnton’s “The Library in the New Age,” “Google Without Pix,” New York Review of Books (July 17, 2008).